trychlos/pwix-field/README.md

     Returns a column definition suitable to [Datatable](https://datatables.net/) initialization.

-    A field which have a `dt_tabular = false` key/value pair is ignored when building the tabular definition.
+    A field which have a `tabular = false` key/value pair is ignored when building the tabular definition.

 - `Field.Def.toSchema()`